-Competitors chip away at Tesla’s U.S. electric vehicle share
+Competitors chip away at Tesla’s US electric vehicle share

 S&P also found that consumers who bought battery-electric vehicles so far this year largely had owned Honda and Toyota vehicles before switching.
 Both companies have fuel-efficient internal combustion and hybrid models, but have been slow to roll out EVs in the U.S. Toyota has only one model, while Honda won’t have any until 2024.

-Tesla’s Model Y small SUV and Model 3 small sedan were the top two SUVs according to registration data, accounting for more than half of all electric vehicle registrations, Brinley said.
+Tesla’s Model Y small SUV and Model 3 small sedan were the top 2 SUVs, accounting for more than half of all electric vehicle registrations, Brinley said.
 Ford’s Mustang Mach-E was third, followed by two more Teslas, the Model S sedan and X SUV.
 Rounding out the top 10 EVs were the Chevrolet Bolt sedan and SUV, Hyundai Ioniq 5, Kia EV6, Volkswagen ID.4 and Nissan Leaf.